orenpaley/svelte5-sandbox/README.md

 npm run dev -- --open
 ```
 ## Go To
-Projects > Calendar to see what I amcurrently working on
+Projects > Calendar to see what I am currently working on

 ## Made With
 SvelteKit2